shreyasmisra/Pointcloud-Sensor-Fusion/README.md

 Models pre-trained on KITTI dataset can be downloaded from [google drive](https://drive.google.com/drive/folders/1VbQV3ERDeT3QbdJviNCN71yoWIItZQnl?usp=sharing)

-Models pre-trained on Helios + Triton sensors can be download from [here](https://cmu.box.com/s/1f0gxmcch65yh9dk68y3vfnlcc8d8tw8).
+Models pre-trained on Helios (LiDAR) + Triton (Camera) sensors can be download from [here](https://cmu.box.com/s/1f0gxmcch65yh9dk68y3vfnlcc8d8tw8).
 These models are finetuned using 4000 random initializations.

 ## Dataset
 1. DatasetLidarCamera: Dataset for KITTI odometry and raw datasets.